meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/+criterion/+rank/README.md

 The lower rank value threshold below which an epoch will be rejected.
-If `Min` is set to a `function_handle`, then the actual lower threshold will be obtained by evaluating `Min` on the array of rank values for all channels.
+If `Min` is set to a `function_handle`, then the actual lower threshold will be obtained by evaluating `Min` on the array of rank values for all epochs.
 That is, to ensure that those epochs whose rank value is 10 or more median absolute deviations below the median you should set `Min` to `@(rankVal) median(rankVal)-10*mad(rankVal)`.